Abdy01/DVWA-Walkthrough/XSS(DOM)/README.md

   <img src="https://github.com/Abdy01/DVWA-Walkthrough/blob/main/XSS(DOM)/!images/xssd2.png?raw=true">
 </p>

+The difference here, in DOM XSS, is that the input is not reflected in the source code, but it is reflected in HTML DOM.<br/>
+I really recommend this article to better understand DOM XSS: https://ethicalhacs.com/dvwa-dom-xss-exploit/ .

 Source code:
 ```php
 <?php
 # No protections, anything goes
 ?>
 ```
+The objective of the challenge is to steal the cookie of a logged in user.
+Similar solutions are already presented in XSS Reflected section.

 ## Medium Security
 For Medium level we have the following source code:
 ```php